DataDog/hiring-engineers/answers.md

 )
 ```

 I just added my requirements to this template.
 The options object already has the no data alert set to 20 minutes.
 I just had to change that to 10.
 The options object can also take the warning and the threshold values.
 I added that in as well.
 Now I just had to set the query parameters and the message.
 We're still monitoring my metric so the type should still be metric alert.
-My query was my_metric_value on average scoped over all the hosts in the last 5 minutes is greater than 800.
-In other words: avg(last_5m):avg:my_metric_value{*} > 800.
+My query was my_metric_value on average scoped over my host in the last 5 minutes is greater than 800.
+In other words: avg(last_5m):avg:my_metric_value{host:ubuntu-xenial} > 800.
 I then needed to give it a name and a message.
 I added email notification using @INSERT@email.here.
 So putting it all together in a python file:

 ```python
 from datadog import initialize, api